|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 It is not expected that the IPS will change frequently.
 In particular, short-term changes in the financial markets should not require adjustments to the IPS.
 The treasurer or designee and the consultant will review the IPS periodically to determine whether any changes are appropriate.
 Based on the treasurer or designee's and the consultant's IPS review, the treasurer or designee may revise the IPS or alter the managers to meet current needs.

 The treasurer or designee is aware that the ongoing review and analysis of the managers is just as important as the due diligence implemented during the manager selection process.
-Monitoring these managers is a three step process, outlined below:
+Monitoring these managers is a three step process, outlined as follows:

 The consultant and the treasurer or designee will perform a constant and on-going analysis of all the funds' managers.
 In addition to reviewing quarterly investment performance, the consultant and the treasurer or designee will continually evaluate: